omeka/omeka-s/README.md

 # Omeka S

-The Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
+Omeka S is a web publication system for universities, galleries, libraries, archives, and museums.
 It consists of a local network of independently curated exhibits sharing a collaboratively built pool of items, media, and their metadata.

 ## Installation

+## Requirements
+* Linux
+* Apache
+* MySql 5.5.3+ and the MySQL driver for PDO
+* PHP 5.5+ (the latest stable version preferred) and the PHP extensions for PDO

 ### Installing from GitHub